scroll to top

 Activity on Library District property

 Authorized staff may use real-time surveillance, a still shot, or selected portions of recorded data to assess the security risk of a specific individual, to investigate a suspected or actual crime on Library District property, to request law enforcement assistance, to validate serious or repeated Library District policy violations, to alert staff to the presence of banned or repeatedly disruptive individuals, or to address any internal security or operational concern.
-In the discharge of those duties, the Library District Director and Department Heads may compare the recorded digital image with identification data available on the Library District’s patron databases.
+In the discharge of those duties, the Library Director, or designated staff members , in absence of the Library Director may compare the recorded digital image with identification data available on the Library District’s patron databases.

-Requests from law enforcement and Department of Children and Family Services (DCFS)
+Requests from law enforcement and the Illinois Department of Children and Family Services (DCFS)

-The Library District Director and Department Heads may use real-time surveillance or recorded data to cooperate with DCFS, or with law enforcement, concerning investigations of criminal activity, missing persons, or runaways.
-Video data may be provided to law enforcement or DCFS only with the knowledge and authorization of the
+The Library District use real-time surveillance or recorded data to cooperate with DCFS, or with law enforcement, concerning investigations of criminal activity, missing persons, or runaways.
+Video data may be provided to law enforcement or DCFS only with the knowledge and authorization of the Library Director, unless unavailable, in which event a designated staff member may provide authorization.

 Privacy